theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/scheduling_extraction.md

 <details>
 <summary>Click here to show PowerShell Script.</summary>
 {% highlight javascript %}
-# Execute an Xtract Universal extraction using the command tool xu.exe in a powershell script
+# Execute an Xtract Universal extraction using the command-line tool xu.exe in a powershell script
 # the extraction has a variable CalendarMonth that needs a value in the format YYYYMM, e.g. 201712

 clear